 We now prove that C_L is the unique minimal DFA recognizing a regular language L (up to isomorphism).
 The informal argument goes as follows.
 Since every DFA for L has at least one state for each residual and C_L has exactly one state for each residual, C_L is minimal, and every other minimal DFA for L also has exactly one state for each residual.
-But the transitions, initial and final states of a minimal DFA are completely determined by the residuals of the states: if state q recognizes residual R, then the a-transition leaving q necessarily leads to the state recognizing R^a ; q is final iff e in R and R is initial iff R in R are isomorphic.
-A more formal proof looks as follows:
+But the transitions, initial and final states of a minimal DFA are completely determined by the residuals of the states: if state q recognizes residual R, then the a-transition leaving q necessarily leads to the state recognizing R^a ; q is final iff e in e initial iff e